-- 7.1.1.
-Phone contacts count one point each. - 7.1.2.
+7.1.1.
+Phone contacts count one point each.

+- 7.1.2.
 CW contacts count two points each. - 7.1.3.
-Digital contacts count two points each. - 7.2.
-Power multipliers: The power multiplier that applies is determined by the highest power output of any of the transmitters used during the Field Day operation. - 7.2.1.
-If all contacts are made using a power of 5 Watts or less and if a power source other than commercial mains or motor-driven generator is used (batteries, solar cells, water-driven generator), the power multiplier is 5 (five). - 7.2.2.
+Digital contacts count two points each.

+7.2.
+Power multipliers: The power multiplier that applies is determined by the highest power output of any of the transmitters used during the Field Day operation.

+7.2.1.
+If all contacts are made using a power of 5 Watts or less and if a power source other than commercial mains or motor-driven generator is used (batteries, solar cells, water-driven generator), the power multiplier is 5 (five).

+7.2.2.
 If all contacts are made using a power of 5 Watts or less, but the power source is from a commercial main or from a motor-driven generator, the power multiplier is 2.
-If batteries are charged during the Field Day period using commercial mains or a motor-driven generator the power multiplier is 2 (two). - 7.2.3.
-If any or all contacts are made using an output power up to 150 Watts or less, the power multiplier is 2 (two). - 7.2.4.
-If any or all contacts are made using an output power greater than 150 Watts, the power multiplier is 1 (one). - 7.2.5.
+If batteries are charged during the Field Day period using commercial mains or a motor-driven generator the power multiplier is 2 (two).

+7.2.3.
+If any or all contacts are made using an output power up to 100 Watts or less, the power multiplier is 2 (two).

+7.2.4.
+If any or all contacts are made using an output power greater than 150 Watts, the power multiplier is 1 (one).
+NEW for 2022: Power output cannot exceed 100 watts Peak Envelope Power (PEP) transmitter output.

+7.2.5.
 The power multiplier for an entry is determined by the maximum output power used by any transmitter used to complete any contact during the event.
 (Example: a group has one QRP station running 3 Watts and a second station running 100 Watts, the power multiplier of 2 applies to all contacts made by the entire operation).